Patternslib/Patterns/docs/patterns/tooltip.rst

 ---------------

 By default, the tooltip disappears when the cursor is moved off the element or the triggering element is clicked.
-If this is not desired behaviour, there is the option to have a 'sticky' tooltip.
-This only disappears when a close button on the tooltip is clicked.
+If this is not a desired behaviour, there is the option to have a 'sticky' tooltip.
+Sticky tooltip only disappears when a close button on the tooltip is clicked.
 When the sticky option is chosen, the close button will be inserted for you automatically.

 .. code-block:: html